-- Display the simulated diffraction patterns of GaAs in the following orientations [100], [110], and [111]. - Determine the zone axis of the crystal you have investigated.
-Keep in mind that all of the reflections you see in these patterns correspond to diffraction vectors that are normal to the zone axis, i.e. the dot product of the vector specifying the zone axis and the vector specifying any of the reflections must be zero. - Determine which indices h, k, and l the reflections you have measured might correspond to (the unit cell parameter of GaAs in the zinc blende structure is a = 5.653Å) as given in Fig. 6.
+- Display the simulated diffraction patterns of GaAs in the following orientations [100], [110], and [111]. - Display the image as well as the diffraction pattern of GaAs. - Determine the zone axis of the crystal you have investigated.
+Keep in mind that all of the reflections you see in these patterns correspond to diffraction vectors that are normal to the zone axis, i.e. the dot product of the vector specifying the zone axis and the vector specifying any of the reflections must be zero.

+- Determine which indices h, k, and l the reflections you have measured might correspond to (the unit cell parameter of GaAs in the zinc blende structure is a = 5.653Å) as given in Fig. 6. - Determine the calibration factor C that is required to make your measurements agree best with the expected reciprocal lattice vectors of GaAs. - Display the image as well as the diffraction pattern of the unknown material.